Price & Hours

 Families with kids in tow will find plenty of family-friendly to-dos here as well, including an outdoor water park and a separate heated, outdoor pool.
 The park also boasts four playgrounds and a miniature train that snakes through more than a mile of forest.
 The Vancouver Aquarium is also nestled within the park, but costs extra.
 Art and history buffs will likely want to stop at Brockton Point to see the First Nation totem pole display (along the Seawall).
 It's estimated that some of the original totem poles were carved in the late 1880s.

-Consider visiting Stanley Park for one of the several big-name events it hosts throughout the year; such as Walk With the Dragon in July, Dance at Dusk (which takes place throughout the summer) and the Halloween Ghost Train in October and November.
-When you find yourself getting hungry, enjoy a meal at one of the four restaurants found within the park.
+Consider visiting Stanley Park for one of the several big-name events it hosts throughout the year; such as Walk With the Dragon in July, Dance at Dusk (which takes place throughout the summer) and the Halloween Ghost Train in October.
+Along with restrooms and gift shops, there are several concession stands, food trucks and sit-down restaurants within the park.
 Stanley Park is open 24 hours a day, seven days a week.
 You can meander for free; however, admission prices for specific attractions within the park vary.
 For more information, visit the Stanley Park website.